guidepointsecurity/RedCommander/README.md

 This build does **NOT** use free-tier eligible servers.
 Approximate costs can vary.
 During testing, we used six ec2 instances that cost around $70/month total.

 ## <span style="color:red;background-color:black;"> Please read all of this Readme. </span>
 I spent a ton of time ensuring that as many questions as I could think of were answered.
 If I missed something, please feel free to reach out.
-But if it's here, I'm going to tell you to RTFM :)
+This tool may be maintained periodically, but it's mainly used as a stepping stone for further development.

 Setup
 -------------